l1sk1sh/instagramich/src/main/java/com/multiheaded/README.md

     you may preview you posts before publishing.
 - Multi-posting:
     you may publish same post from many accounts.
+- Scheduled posting:
+    set at what time you want to post and what (for ex, 1 post a week at 1:00 pm)
 - Auto-following:
     set specific queries or list of users to be followed
 - Analytics: